European negotiator says framework accord with Iran unlikely soon

 Highlighting tensions after five days of talks, Salehi and Foreign Minister Mohamad Javad Zarif were captured by a Reuters photographer in a heated argument on the lawns of the luxury hotel overlooking the French Alps.

-Iranian Deputy Foreign Minister Hamid Baidinejad confirmed there were a number of sticking points.
+Iranian Deputy Foreign Minister Hamid Baidinejad confirmed that there were a number of sticking points.

 “Contrary to what many think, that we are only discussing one issue, it is not correct,” he told reporters.
 “We are discussing many issues and nothing is agreed until everything is agreed.”

-Note: (This story has been refiled to clarify attribution in paragraph 7)